whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-05-Mini-Monthly-Mystery-Box-Of-Awesome-By-That-Daily-Deal-Subscription-Box-July-2016-Review.md

 I couldn't really find a value for this exact item as there are so many varieties at many different price points.
 So the value is just based on my personal judgement.

 I can't really say I was happy to see this in my package, but hey, it is a mystery box so I can't complain too much.
-I would not personally use this, but know that our friends who have children will so this will be given to them.
+I wouldn't use it myself, but I know that our friends who have children will, so this will be given to them.

 <br>